August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

 If the Alentejo coast is already relatively close to Lisbon, what about this real seaside resort: Costa da Caparica.

-With a coastline full of beaches for all tastes, costa da Caparica is where many locals go to spend a well-deserved vacation.
+With a coastline full of beaches to suit all tastes, it is to the Costa da Caparica that many Lisbon residents turn to spend a well-deserved vacation.
 Our readers love it, and so do we!

 Porto